RiverUp/networkTR/LabReport.md

    ![arp5](arp5.png)
 12. a.$ 16+5=21$
     b.the opcode is 2
     c. the IP address of the machine having the Ethernet address whose corresponding IP address is being queried is *10.133.139.149*

+## Postscript

+Some Experiments data cannot be bore by the report.
+They are updated onto my github https://github.com/RiverUp/networkTR.